AmProsius/gothic-1-community-patch/README.md

 ### Goal
 This patch's goal is to fix the remaining bugs of a game that is nearly 20 years old.
 It is not the intention of the patch to make gameplay changes or introduce new features (e.g. cut content).

-### Compatibility
+### Features
-This patch is compatible to every other patch and every mod that expands the main game.
+* The G1CP is compatible to every other patch and every mod that expands the main game.
-Additionally no new game has to be started.
-This patch can be turned on and off at every time.
+* The G1CP is compatible with existing save games, no new game has to be started.
+We recommend to start a new game though, because some fixes wouldn't be applied otherwise.
+* The G1CP can be uninstalled at any time.
+Existing save games can be played further without the patch.

 ### Requirements
 * Ninja